 Tiling materials are also environmentally friendly.
 Tile roofs come from earth minerals and not chemicals.
 Therefore, you can recycle or ground up these materials when you remove them.
 These materials are also energy efficient.
 The heavy thermal mass of tiles helps in regulating indoor temperatures.
 The last advantage of tile materials is that they have minimal maintenance requirements.
 You will rarely hear about leaks when dealing with tile roofs.
 Therefore, this roofing style will not call for maintenance and repair any time soon.
 The only thing that can force you to fix these tiles is if they break because of a high impact.

 Tile roofs also come with a few disadvantages to the consumer.
 The first challenge is the element of cost.
 For instance, clay tiles can cost you two to three times more than the asphalt roofing system.
-However, concrete tiles are more economical if you look at it regarding the long run.
+However, concrete tiles are more economical if you look at them in the long run.
 The roof can last you for more than 100 years and has minimal requirements.

 The next undoing of tile roofing is that they have a complicated installation process.
 You need a professional roofing contractor who has a lot of experience to handle this task.
 You will need to measure the tiles, lay them in a specific pattern, and make sure that moisture does not get through them.
 Therefore, this is not one of the DIY roof installation projects in the market.
 The beauty of it is that Roofing PBC will produce high-quality results at affordable rates.
 Therefore, the problematic installation process is a non-issue if you allow professionals to work on your roof.